ABOUT MY NAME

 a mythological tale found in the ancient Indian text,

-Bhagavat Purana:
+the Bhagavat Purana:

 Usha, the daughter of the Asura King Bana, fell deeply in love with a handsome